gromacs/gromacs/docs/dev-manual/contribute.rst

 would then still need to follow the remaining criteria outlined here.

-There is a project underway to develop a stable API for |Gromacs|, which promises to be a great tool for permtting innovation while ensuring ongoing quality of the core functionality.
+There is a project underway to develop a stable API for |Gromacs|, which promises to be a great tool for permitting innovation while ensuring ongoing quality of the core functionality.
 You might prefer to plan to port your functionality to that API when it becomes available.
 Do keep in touch on the `developer mailing list`_, so